mitre/heimdall2/README.md

 #### Running via Docker

-It is also possible to run heimdall-lite using Docker, using the following command:
+It is also possible to run Heimdall-Lite using Docker, using the following command:

 ```bash
 docker run -d -p 8080:80 mitre/heimdall-lite:release-latest
 ```

-You can then access heimdall-lite at [`http://localhost:8080`](http://localhost:8080).
+You can then access Heimdall-Lite at [`http://localhost:8080`](http://localhost:8080).

-If you would prefer to run the bleeding edge version of heimdall-lite, replace `mitre/heimdall-lite:release-latest` with `mitre/heimdall-lite:latest`.
+If you would prefer to run the bleeding edge version of Heimdall-Lite, replace `mitre/heimdall-lite:release-latest` with `mitre/heimdall-lite:latest`.

 ---